alec-borman/TenutoNotationLanguage/README.md

 ## How It Works: The Pipeline

-The `tenutoc` compiler transforms a Tenuto source file into absolute‑time instructions through a six‑stage pipeline:
+The `tenutoc` compiler transforms a Tenuto source file into absolute‑time instructions through a strict compilation pipeline:

 ```mermaid
 graph TD